Generosity in Canada and the United States: The 2020 Generosity Index

 - Manitoba had the highest percentage of tax filers that donated to charity among the provinces (22.4%) during the 2018 tax year while New Brunswick and Newfoundland & Labrador had the lowest (17.4%).
 Manitoba also donated the highest percentage of its aggregate income to charity among the provinces (0.78%) while Quebec donated the lowest (0.24%).

 - The general trend in recent years is that a declining percentage of Canadian tax filers are donating to charity and they are donating less as a percentage of income.

-- Nationwide, a lower percentage of tax filers donated to charity in Canada (19.9%) than in the United States (24.9%).
-Similarly, Canadians (at 0.54%) gave a lower percentage of their aggregate income to charity than did Americans (at 1.52%).
+- Nationwide, a higher percentage of tax filers donated to charity in Canada (19.4%) than in the United States (9.7%) in 2018.
+Conversely, Canadians (at 0.54%) gave a lower percentage of their aggregate income to charity than did Americans (at 1.97%).

 - The percentage of aggregate income donated was generally less in the Canadian provinces and territories than in the US states.
-There was only one US state (West Virginia) where the percentage of aggregate income donated was less than the percentage donated in Manitoba (0.80%), Canada’s highest ranked province.
+All US states, with the exception of West Virginia, gave a higher percentage of aggregate income to charity than any Canadian province or territory.

 More from this study

 Get the latest news from the Fraser Institute on the latest research studies, news and events.